willyg302/gulp-awslambda/README.md

 #### `name`

-Required.
+Required string.
 The name of the alias.

 #### `description`